coleifer/peewee/docs/peewee/example.rst

             )

     # a dead simple one-to-many relationship: one user has 0..n messages, exposed by
-    # the foreign key.  because we didn't specify, a users messages will be accessible
+    # the foreign key. a users messages will be accessible as a special attribute,
-    # as a special attribute, User.messages
+    # User.messages.
     class Message(BaseModel):
         user = ForeignKeyField(User, backref='messages')
         content = TextField()